Distributional Anchor Regression: Background

 \subsection{Linear Anchor Regression}

-Linear anchor regression with its corresponding causal regularization estimates the linear regression parameter $\bv$ as
+Linear $L_2$ anchor regression with its corresponding causal regularization estimates the linear regression parameter $\bv$ as

 where $0 \le \gamma \le \infty$ is a regularization parameter and $\prm = \mA(\mA^\top\mA)^{-1}\mA^\top$ denotes the orthogonal projection onto the column space of the anchors \citep{rothenhaeusler2018anchor}.
-For $\gamma = 1$ one obtains ordinary least squares, $\gamma \to \infty$ corresponds to two-stage least squares as in Instrumental Variables regression and $\gamma = 0$ is adjusting for the anchor variables $\rA$ (being equivalent to ordinary least squares when regressing $\rY$ on $\rX$ and $\rA$).
+For $\gamma = 1$ one obtains ordinary least squares, $\gamma \to \infty$ corresponds to two-stage least squares as in instrumental variables regression and $\gamma = 0$ is partialling out the anchor variables $\rA$ (which is equivalent to ordinary least squares when regressing $\rY$ on $\rX$ and $\rA$).
 Causal regularization encourages, for large values of $\gamma$, uncorrelatedness of the anchors $\rA$ and the residuals.
 As a procedure, causal regularization does not depend at all on the SEM in eq.~\eqref{eq:sem}.
 However, as described below, the method inherits a distributional robustness property, whose formulation depends on the SEM in eq.~\eqref{eq:sem}.

 \citet{rothenhaeusler2018anchor} establish the duality between the $L_2$ loss in linear anchor regression and optimizing a worst case risk over specific shift perturbations.
 The authors consider shift perturbations $\nuvec$, which are confined to be in the set